Can You Squat With A Curl Bar? – Just Don’t, Please…

 • Once there, you’ll be forced to do super high reps to even get close to enough stimulus to trigger muscle growth.

-• Unless you’re a beginner lifter just starting out, in which case you have absolutely no business cleaning a barbell anyways, this is a bad idea.
+• Unless you’re a beginner lifter just starting out, in which case you have absolutely no business cleaning a barbell anyway, this is a bad idea.

 Now let’s assume you’re super strong, can clean the weight into position easily, and have no problems getting it into position.